-Comparison of Different Levels of Sodium Intake
+Comparison of Different Levels of Sodium Intake:

-What is the Effect of Different Levels of Dietary Sodium Intake on BP?
+What Is the Effect of Different Levels of Dietary Sodium Intake on BP?

-ES2.
+ES2

-• In adults 25 to 75 years of age with BP 120-159/80-95 mm Hg, reducing sodium intake that achieved a mean 24-hour

-urinary sodium excretion of approximately 2,400 mg/day, relative to approximately 3,300 mg/day, lowers BP by 2/1

-mm Hg, and reducing sodium intake that achieved a mean 24-hour urinary sodium excretion of approximately 1,500

-mg/day lowers BP by 7/3 mm Hg.
+In adults 25 to 75 years of age with BP 120-159/80-95 mm Hg, a reduction in sodium intake that achieves a mean 24-h urinary sodium excretion of approximately 2,400 mg/d, relative to approximately 3,300 mg/d, lowers BP by 2/1 mm Hg.
+A reduction in sodium intake that achieves a mean 24-h urinary sodium excretion of approximately 1,500 mg/d lowers BP by 7/3 mm Hg.
 Strength of Evidence: Moderate

-ES3.

-• In adults 30 to 80 years of age with or without HTN, counseling to reduce sodium intake by an average of 1,150

-mg/day reduces BP by $3-4/1-2$ mm Hg.
+• In adults 30-80 years of age with or without hypertension, counseling to reduce sodium intake by an average of 1,150 mg/d reduces BP by 3-4/1-2 mm Hg.
 Strength of Evidence: High

-Sodium and in Subpopulations
+Sodium in Subpopulations:

-What is the Effect of Sodium on BP in Subgroups Defined by Sex, Race/Ethnicity, Age, and HTN Status?
+What Is the Effect of Sodium on BP in Subgroups Defined by Sex, Race/Ethnicity, Age, and Hypertension Status?

-ES4.

-• In adults with pre-HTN or HTN, reducing sodium intake lowers BP in women and men; African American and

-nonAfrican American adults; and older and younger adults.

-Strength of Evidence: High
+- In adults with prehypertension or hypertension, reducing sodium intake lowers BP in women and men, African-American and non-African-American adults, and older and younger adults. - Strength of Evidence: High

-ES5.

-• Reducing sodium intake lowers BP in adults with either pre-HTN or HTN when eating either the typical American

-diet or the DASH dietary pattern.
-The effect is greater in those with HTN.

-Strength of Evidence: High
+- Reducing sodium intake lowers BP in adults with either prehypertension or hypertension who are eating either the typical American diet or the DASH dietary pattern.
+The effect is greater in those with hypertension. - Strength of Evidence: High

-Sodium and Dietary Pattern Changes
+Sodium and Dietary Pattern Changes:

-What is the Effect of Sodium on BP in the Context of Dietary Pattern Changes?
+What Is the Effect of Sodium on BP in the Context of Dietary Pattern Changes?

-ES6.

-• In adults 22 to 80 years of age with BP 120-159/80-95 mm Hg, the combination of reduced sodium intake plus eating

-the DASH dietary pattern lowers BP more than reduced sodium intake alone.

-Strength of Evidence: Moderate
+- In adults 22-80 years of age with BP 120-159/80-95 mm Hg, the combination of reduced sodium intake plus eating the DASH dietary pattern lowers BP more than reduced sodium intake alone. - Strength of Evidence: Moderate

-Sodium in the Context of Other Minerals and BP
+Sodium in the Context of Other Minerals and BP:

-What is the Effect of Sodium on BP in the Context of Other Single Minerals?
+What Is the Effect of Sodium on BP in the Context of Other Single Minerals?

-ES7.

-• There is insufficient evidence from RCTs to determine whether reducing sodium intake plus changing dietary intake

-of any other single mineral (for example, increasing potassium, calcium, or magnesium) lowers BP more than

-reducing sodium intake alone.
-THE AMERICAN HEART ASSOCIATION
+• There is insufficient evidence from RCTs to determine whether reducing sodium intake plus changing dietary intake of any other single mineral (e.g., increasing potassium, calcium, or magnesium) lowers BP more than reducing sodium intake alone.

-Strength of Evidence: Insufficient

-Sodium and CHD/CVD Outcomes
+Sodium and Congestive Heart Disease/CVD Outcomes:

-What is the Effect of Dietary Intake of Sodium on CVD Outcomes?
+What Is the Effect of Dietary Intake of Sodium on CVD Outcomes?

-ES8.

-• A reduction in sodium intake of approximately 1,000 mg/day reduces CVD events by about 30%.
+• A reduction in sodium intake of approximately 1,000 mg/d reduces CVD events by about 30%.

+ES9

+· Higher dietary sodium intake is associated with a greater risk of fatal and nonfatal stroke and CVD.

+ES10

+- There is insufficient evidence to determine the association between sodium intake and the development of HF. - Strength of Evidence: Insufficient

+• There is insufficient evidence to assess the effect of reducing dietary sodium intake on cardiovascular outcomes in patients with existing HF.

+Potassium and BP and Congestive Heart Disease/CVD Outcomes:

+What Is the Effect of Dietary Intake of Potassium on BP and CVD Outcomes?

+• There is insufficient evidence to determine whether increasing dietary potassium intake lowers BP.

+• In observational studies with appropriate adjustments (e.g., BP, sodium intake), higher dietary potassium intake is associated with lower stroke risk.
 Strength of Evidence: Low

-ES9.

-Higher dietary sodium intake is associated with a greater risk of fatal and nonfatal stroke and CVD.

-Strength of Evidence: Low

-ES10.

-• There is insufficient evidence to determine the association between sodium intake and the development of HF.

-Strength of Evidence: Insufficient

-ES11.

-• There is insufficient evidence to assess the effect of reducing dietary sodium intake on cardiovascular outcomes in

-patients with existing HF.

-Strength of Evidence: Insufficient

-Potassium and BP and CHD/CVD Outcomes

-What is the Effect of Dietary Intake of Potassium on BP and CVD Outcomes?

-ES12.

-Page 23

-• There is insufficient evidence to determine whether increasing dietary potassium intake lowers BP.

-Strength h of Evidence: Insufficient

-ES13.

-• In observational studies with appropriate adjustments (BP, sodium intake, etc.), higher dietary potassium intake is associated with lower stroke risk.

-Strength h of Evidence: Low

-ES14.

-• There is insufficient evidence to determine whether there is an association between dietary potassium intake and CHD.
-HF, and cardiovascular mortality
+There is insufficient evidence to determine whether there is an association between dietary potassium intake and congestive heart disease, HF, or cardiovascular mortality rate.